-Enter net income (or loss) from your Federal Schedule C or from Schedule Y if you are allocating your income.
+Enter self-employment income (or loss) from your Federal Schedule C or from Schedule Y (see instructions below) if you are allocating your income between multiple taxing jurisdictions..
 Losses should be entered as a negative number.

 Complete Schedule Y only if you engaged in business in more than one taxing district.